ankidroid/Anki-Android/Database-Structure.md

 # Anki database structure

-Anki uses one single sqlite database to store information of multiple decks, templates, fields and cards.
-This file can be found inside the Anki package file (.apkg file) with the extension anki2.
+Anki uses a single [SQLite](https://sqlite.org/index.html) database to store information on all of its decks, templates, fields and cards.
+This file can be found inside the Anki package file (the `.apkg` file) with the extension `.anki2`.

-Extracting example.apkg we have the following structure.
+Extracting `example.apkg` we have the following structure.

 	.
 	├── example